 How about search query analysis?
-Because that’s what we’re really (or should be) doing here with so-called keyword research – figuring out how which people look for what things, and delivering the right content to attract (and retain or convert) the ideal segment of search queries.
+Because that’s what we’re really (or should be) doing here with so-called “keyword research” – we’re analyzing which people search for what things so we can deliver the right content to attract (and retain or convert) that ideal segment of search queries.

 3. “On-Page Optimization”

 Can anyone agree what “on-page optimization” or “on-page SEO” really means?
 Google either phrase right now, and you’ll see various cheat cheats and guides, but you’ll be hard-pressed to find two that cover the same exact things.
-It’s not that SEO experts disagree that severely on the top best practices SEO endeavors that can be done directly within a website, we just can’t agree on the confines of “on-page.”
+It’s not that SEO experts disagree that much on the SEO best practices, we just can’t agree on the confines of “on-page”.

 It seems everyone can agree that utilizing keywords on single-page in places such as the title tag, header tags, copy, URL, and alt text definitely is at least part of on-page SEO.
 But what about social sharing optimization for the page?
 Site architecture?
 Conversion optimization?
 Structured Data?
 Indexing and crawling?
 Does on-page mean what you can do inside an individual page or the whole site?
 Ask a dozen SEOs, get a dozen answers.

 It’s gotten so bad, I find the phrase useless in conversation.

 How about we call a specific activity what it is?

 You’re trying to structure the links, pages, and taxonomy on the site?
 Sounds like architecture.

 You’re trying to speed up load times of a particular page?
 Thats page speed optimization?